jonphipps/laravel-bob/docs/generators/controller.md

 #Controllers

 ##Usage
-To generate controllers with actions, and view files, simply pass the action names as extra arguments to the `controller` command :
+To generate Controllers with Actions, View files and Route definitions, simply provide a controller name, and pass action names as extra arguments to the `controller` command :

 	bob controller [args] <controller_name> [actions ...]

-##Arguments

-`--blade` Generate view files with the Blade extension (.blade.php).

 <div class="alert alert-info">

 **Note :** *You can use the shortcut `bob c` instead of `bob controller` to save characters.*

 </div>

+##Arguments

+`--blade` Generate view files with the Blade extension (.blade.php).

 ##Example